Dirnei/node-red-contrib-zigbee2mqtt-devices/upcomming-changelog.md

 #### Features:

-- Added a better device-type filter in device-selection for `occupancy`, `climate` and `concact` sensors.
+- Added a better device-type filter in device-selection for `occupancy`, `climate` and `contact` sensors.
 Resolves #77

 #### Bug fixes: